pterodactyl/documentation/community/config/eggs/creating_a_custom_egg.md

 starting, and is ready for players to join.
 When the Daemon sees this output, it will mark the server as `ON` rather than `STARTING`.

-If your aplication has multiple messages that mean that it is fully startup then you can also do it like this:
+If your application has multiple messages that mean that it is fully startup then you can also do it like this:
 ```json
 {
   "done":[